SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 The Search Appearance Toolkit serves as a hub for connecting your site to essential third-party services, helping you to create valuable analytics data and site insights.

+= Site Verification =
+Verify your site with search engines quickly and easily.
+Paste your verification codes for **Google Search Console** and **Bing Webmaster Tools** into the corresponding fields in the Integrations tab.
+The plugin handles the rest, adding site verification meta tags to your website's head.
+No coding required.

 = Google Tag Manager (GTM) Integration =
 Easily integrate with Google Tag Manager by pasting your `GTM-XXXXXXX` ID into the settings field.
 The plugin will correctly and safely inject the GTM scripts into your site's `<head>` and `<body>` on every page.
 No coding required.